EdmundBenedict/lordcephei.github.io/pages/qsgw_fe.md

 The band-plotting part uses the [**plbnds**{: style="color: blue"}](/docs/misc/plbnds) tool and to make the figure, the [**fplot**{: style="color: blue"}](/docs/misc/fplot/) graphics tool.

+To view the postscript file, this document assumes you are using the apple-style **open**{: style="color: blue"} command.

 ### _Command summary_
 {::comment}
 /tutorial/gw/qsgw_fe/#command-summary